San Jacinto Battlefield and the USS Battleship Texas

 Duration: 6 hours

-The price also includes the museum, observation deck, Charlton Heston narrated movie "Texas Forever," special exhibits, and the ferry boat.
+The price also includes the museum, observation deck, Charlton Heston narrated movie, special exhibits, and the ferry boat.

-The distance from downtown Houston to SJSP is approximately 34 miles/55 kilometers and will take about 45 minutes.
+The distance between the Galveston Cruise Terminal to SJSP is approximately 51 miles/82 kilometers and will take about 55 minutes.

 The price does not include going on the Battleship Texas.
 That is approximately an additional $12.00.
+We generally do not have sufficient time to tour the Battleship.
 Most people just take photos of it.

 Estimated Local Cash Needed